Morton L. Montgomery: Early career

+Attorney

-When not on campus, according to the federal census that year, he resided at the home of his father, Leonard, in Reading’s 8th Ward.
+By 1870, he was a 23-year-old law student at Harvard University in Cambridge, Massachusetts.”
+When not on the Harvard campus, according to the federal census that year, he resided at the home of his father, Leonard, in Reading’s 8th Ward.
 Also living there was his 21-year-old sister, Mary Montgomery.
-After completing two years of study at Harvard in 1871, he returned home to Reading, where he finished his required third year of study in practicum with attorney Samuel L. Young, Esq.
+After completing two years of study at Harvard in 1871, he returned to Reading, where he finished his required third year of study in practicum with attorney Samuel L. Young, Esq.
 Admitted to the State Bar of Pennsylvania on August 28, 1871, Montgomery then practiced law professionally.

 It was also during this decade that he wed and began a family.
 After marrying Florence Baugh in Chester County in 1875, he and his wife greeted the arrival of daughter Florence Baugh Montgomery (1878–1960) on November 22, 1878.
 She was christened on June 8, 1878 at the same church – Trinity Lutheran in Reading – where Morton Montgomery had been baptized thirty-two years earlier.

-As he advanced professionally as an attorney, Morton Montgomery quickly began to appreciate the historical importance of the data he was uncovering while conducting research for a wider and wider range of clients, particularly as it “relat[ed] to the early settlements and formation of the townships … and all the districts of [Berks] county.”
+As he advanced professionally as an attorney, Montgomery quickly began to appreciate the historical importance of the data he was uncovering while conducting research for a wider and wider range of clients, particularly as it "relat[ed] to the early settlements and formation of the townships … and all the districts of [Berks] county."
 This realization inspired him to pen a series of articles about the county’s history for local newspapers and his Political Hand-Book of Berks County, Pennsylvania (1883), and also became the impetus for his landmark History of Berks County in Pennsylvania.
 A culmination of a decade’s worth of research and writing, the latter was published in 1886.